Struggling with rough, flaky skin and want to learn how to improve skin texture? Then keep reading 🙂

 I’ve always had skin texture problems and only a couple of years ago I learned how to properly take care of it.
 I have oily skin which gets dehydrated easily due to the skin barrier not functioning well.
 And this has come as a result of not knowing exactly what my skin needed, sometimes neglecting it and using the wrong products.

+What are some characteristics of oily skin?
 Those with oily skin produce excessive sebum and have large pores.
-They are more likely to have acne and makeup gets smudged easily.
-Dirt can stick onto the face and you can get bacterial acne.
+They are more likely to develop acne and makeup gets smudged easily.
+Dirt can stick onto the face which can lead to bacterial acne.
 The outer skin feels rough and flaky, because of accumulated dead skin cells.
 The skin is left looking dull, greasy and lifeless.
 Sounds familiar?

 Here I will share with you 3 steps that have helped me improve my skin texture: